 Locate a local a soup kitchen or food pantry and give the gift of your time.
 Make living generously part of your families life on a regular basis.
 You can adopt a food shelf and collect items each month to donate.
 Doing Good Together is the most amazing resource I have found for empowering kids to make the world a better place.
 These kid-friendly ideas will have a powerful impact on your family, community and the world.

 Feed My Starving Children creates nutritious meal packets and distributes them around the world.
 Children as young as five can volunteer to help pack meals.
 Large groups can register for volunteer opportunities.
 Talk with your neighbors, scout troop, or youth group and schedule a time to make a difference in the lives of so many people.

 3. Create a service learning project

 Habit for Humanity works to engage people in a variety of volunteer opportunities for all ages throughout the year.
 You can check your local Habitat affiliate to find ways to help.
-You can use this guide to design a service learning project for your scout troop, youth group, school or any organization that want to make a difference in their community.
+You can use this guide to design a service learning project for your scout troop, youth group, school or any organization that

 4. Remember those who help in your community